 Enter your desired LLC name to get started

 Once you’ve got a great store name, make it official.
 Hire a registered agent (or be your own) and file the paperwork to launch your LLC.
+The easiest way to do this is by hiring an LLC formation service like us at ZenBusiness.
+This keeps your costs low while getting professional assistance to launch your new entity.
 As a business, you’re required to have an employer identification number (EIN) from the IRS.
 Depending on the type of store you open, you may have other tax responsibilities.

 Consider getting a seller’s permit and a resale certificate.
 If you’re hiring staff, you could be liable for disability and unemployment insurance, social security taxes, worker’s comp, and leave benefits.
 Most store owners also need general liability insurance and other business insurance.
 It’s a good idea to open a business bank account, too, to keep your personal and business finances separate.